vryy/4C/.gitlab/issue_templates/ISSUE_TEMPLATE.md

 ## Related Issues
 <!---
-If applicable, let us know how this bug is related to any other open issues:
+If applicable, let everybody know how this is related to any other open issues:
 -->
 * Blocks
 * Is blocked by